 Academic pressure is the tension and discomfort students feel when expectations from school, family, and society become overwhelming.
 While mild pressure can motivate achievement, excessive pressure often leads to stress and negative emotions.

-These are the common cause of Academic Pressure:
+These are the Common Cause of Academic Pressure:

 Parental or Guardian Expectation